edencehealth/basecfg/docs/example.md

   -h, --help            show this help message and exit --version             show program's version number and exit --server-username SERVER_USERNAME
-                        The username to use on the server (default demoperson) --server-password SERVER_PASSWORD
+                        The username to use on the server (default: "demoperson") --server-password SERVER_PASSWORD
-                        The password to use on the server (default None) --verbose, --no-verbose
+                        The password to use on the server (default: None) --verbose, --no-verbose
-                        whether to log verbosely (default False) --batch-size BATCH_SIZE
+                        whether to log verbosely (default: False) --batch-size BATCH_SIZE
-                        how many objects to transfer at a time (default None)
+                        how many objects to transfer at a time (default: None)
 ```

 ## Invocation